image of a knight is very strong in Western culture.

 be a proponent of today's chivalry.
 His personal commitment must

-be total and inviolate not just another grasp of ego, a façade without depth or substance.
-It is
+be total and inviolate not just a momentary grasp of ego, a façade without depth or substance.
+It is, and must be,

 a matter of soul, of personal authenticity.